- October 22, 2018

 Remember, lifeguards are recommended but not required, and designated chaperones also carry responsibility for any children brought into a pool area.

 How to Prevent Accidental Drowning

-The Red Cross offers many tips on staying safe in the water in a variety of situations.
+The Red Cross and Reviews.com offer many tips on staying safe in the water in a variety of situations.
 Here are some good points to remember when you’re enjoying water activities:

 - Read and obey all posted rules.

 - Designate someone to supervise children at all times.

 - Enforce “no diving” rules in any water less than nine feet deep.

 - Know what safety equipment is available and how to use it.